mshumer/OpenReasoningEngine/README.md

 - [Alec Velikanov](https://x.com/alecvxyz) (Alex, imo)

 [Follow me on X](https://x.com/mattshumer_) for updates on this and other AI things I'm working on.

+OpenReasoningEngine is released under the MIT License.
+See the [LICENSE](https://github.com/mshumer/OpenReasoningEngine/blob/main/LICENSE) file for more details.